Bealby/Milestone-Project-2/README.md

 - [Balsamiq Wireframes](https://balsamiq.com/wireframes/desktop/) - Allowed
    preliminary designs to be drawn up of Website
-- [GitHub](https://github.com/) - Used to store repository and deploy website
+- [GitHub](https://github.com/) - Used to store repository and deploy Website
 - [GitPod](https://gitpod.io/workspaces/) - A platform used for hard coding
    of Website
 - [HTML](https://en.wikipedia.org/wiki/HTML) - Markup language of Website